Topst-Dev/Documentation/TOPST-D3/Software/Ubuntu install/Ubuntu_Installation.md

 ### 2.3.6.
 Install Prebuilt Packages from .deb Files

-Install the generated package (kernel and module) compiled from “_TOPST Development User Guide_”.
+Install the generated package (kernel and module) compiled from “Documentation/TOPST-D3/Software/SDK/LINUX”.

 ```